conormcafee/mitso-marketing/src/pages/our-work/obelisk.md

   needed and more and we could not have achieved what we did without her.
 We continue to use her company’s services.
 I would highly recommend her and her team, you will not be disappointed.
-testimonialFrom: 'Lisa Healy, HR Director, Obelisk'
+testimonialFrom: "Lisa Healy, HR Director, Obelisk"
 ---

 Obelisk is a multinational company delivering infrastructure solutions for the telecoms and power sectors in Ireland, UK and Africa.
 The company wanted to align its ambitions to grow with a brand refresh to present a new direction for the company.